 Log into the CSU Blackboard Learn System

-You must complete this step prior to setting up your iPad apps.
+You must complete this step prior to setting up your iPad apps if you are choosing to use an iPad for reading text books.
 Logging into Blackboard will synchronize your courses and your textbooks, which you will need for your iPad app, specifically Blackboard Mobile and CourseSmart, to work correctly.
 You can log in here.
 You can also get to the Blackboard Login page by visiting the CSU website; go to My CSU, then choose Blackboard under Academic Resources for Students.
 Once you have logged into Blackboard Learn, you will see four courses in your account:

 - Online Accelerated MBA Student Orientation to Blackboard